Yoyo A Go Go

-Yoyo A Go Go, usually abbreviated to Yoyo and often typeset in various ways (Note: The official name of the festival as printed on the first live album is Yoyo A Go Go, but this has varied over time.
-Later iterations, particularly in the media and in popular usage, often hyphenate the name in different ways (as in Yo-Yo and Go-Go, and occasionally Yo-Yo-A-Go-Go) and the capitalization often varies.), was an independent music festival in Olympia, Washington, first held in 1994 and followed by successor festivals in 1997, 1999, and 2001.
+Yoyo A Go Go, usually abbreviated to Yoyo and often typeset in various ways, (Note: The official name of the festival as printed on the first live album is Yoyo A Go Go, but this has varied over time.
+Later iterations, particularly in the media and in popular usage, often hyphenate the name in different ways (as in Yo-Yo and Go-Go, and occasionally Yo-Yo-A-Go-Go) and the capitalization often varies.) was an independent music festival in Olympia, Washington, United States.
+It was first held in 1994 and followed by successor festivals in 1997, 1999, and 2001.
 Five- and six-day concert marathons featured dozens of punk and indie rock acts stacked back to back, as well as a variety of associated entertainment and small-scale local retail.
 The concerts took place at the historic Capitol Theater and showcased performers from the local Olympia music scene, while also including national and international artists.